hpc-uk/build-instructions/CP2K/CP2K_7.1_ARCHER.md

 ### Notes

-* Version 1.14 is known to be problematic on ARCHER
+* At the time of writing, the latest version 1.14 does not compile on ARCHER under gcc/6.3.0
-* It is recommended to do the "compile and install in one go" approach, as separate stages is somewhat confusing.
+* It is recommended to do the "compile and install in one go" approach, as separate stages of make are somewhat opaque in libxsmm.

 ## libxc